victorangeloblancada/victorangeloblancada.github.io-jekyll/_pages/about.md

 - Improved labor and space requirements planning by creating an SKU-level inventory prediction system for seasonal SKUs.
 The system uses K-Shape clustering to combine SKUs based on the shapes of their inventory curves before fitting regression models for each cluster.

 ### Publicis Worldwide

+Publicis Worldwide helps clients lead industry change by combining IT and data analytics with strategic creativity to produce innovative marketing solutions.
+It is part of the Publicis Groupe, the oldest and one of the largest marketing and communications companies in the world, by revenue.

 #### Data Lead, Hong Kong and Greater China (Hong Kong, China, 2017-2019)